meisl/logicly/README.md

 ```
 Now that's two pairs of identical columns: 01 and 11 on the one hand, plus 10 and 00 on the other
 (remember: column 00 and 10 differ only in D1, so they're neighbours just like 01 and 11 are).
-We can omit this kind of repetition, and make a Karnough map of just 3 variables, not 4 (leaving out D1):
+We can omit this kind of repetition, and make a Karnaugh map of just 3 variables, not 4 (leaving out D1):
 ```
     Q0                       Q0
       \ D0                     \ D0